 To avoid lying to others or ourselves, we need to start having difficult conversations.

 Time and again, wise people emphasize the power of listening.
 Peterson seconds this wisdom in his rule for life “assume the person you are listening to might know something you don’t.”

 Listening and being understood are vital human needs.
-When we listen to others, not only they feel understood but also introduce us to new ideas.
+When we listen to others, not only do they feel understood, but they also introduce us to new ideas.
 Listening also helps to build trust.
 On the contrary, talking doesn’t help us learn anything new.

 To truly learn by listening, it is a good idea to summarize the conversation back to the speaker.
-This ensures you’ve understood them fully and clarifies your thinking as well.
+This makes sure you’ve understood them fully and clarifies your thinking as well.

 Be precise with your speech to avoid chaos

 Along with being a good listener, it is important to speak precisely.
 Why is it important?

 Jordan believes precision helps to remove anxiety.
 When someone is not saying exactly what they are thinking or feeling, it increases the fear of the unknown.
 When the thing becomes known, our brain doesn’t race and thus, anxieties lessen.

 So, if something bothers you, become attentive to your thoughts and get precise in speaking it out.
 It will help you confront the chaos and bring more order to your life.

 “When you have something to say, silence is a lie.”